 Searching and Filtering

-This is a quick tutorial showing how easy it is to find your data in dbFront.
-You can go to the Editing Overview knowledge base article to get more detailed instructions.
+This is a quick tutorial showing how easy it is to find the data you are looking for in dbFront.
+You can go to the Simple & Advanced Searches knowledge base article to get more detailed instructions.

-The employee table that we were looking at was small enough that dbFront could load it into memory and do the filtering as I typed each character.
+The product table that we were looking at was small enough that dbFront could load it into memory and do the filtering as I typed each character.
 This makes the process of finding specific records very fast and intuitive.

-If the table we are looking at happens to be too large to load into memory, dbFront will not respond until I hit the enter key in the search text box.
+If the table we are looking at happens to be too large to load into memory, then dbFront will not respond until I hit the enter key in the search text box.
 At this point dbFront will send the request to the server and return the filtered results.
 This is done to avoid overloading the servers.